thephez/dash-docs/_includes/devdoc/guide_mining.md

 Pool miners follow a similar workflow, illustrated below, which allows mining pool operators to pay miners based on their share of the work done.
-The mining pool gets new transactions from the network using `bitcoind`.
+The mining pool gets new transactions from the network using `dashd`.
 Using one of the methods discussed later, each miner's mining software connects to the pool and requests the information it needs to construct block headers.